code-glue/Windows-Search-Helper/ReadMe.md

 * Helpful when setting up a new computer.
 * Search within any file comprised of plain text: html, xml, Visual Studio project files, etc, regardless of markup.
+* Using Null filters can greatly reduce the size of the Windows Search index.
+It is generally used for binary files.
 * For most users, these scripts need be run only once, hence why these are scripts and not an app.
 * All scripts return an exit code of 0 on success; 1 on failure.
 * These scripts need to be run as Administrator.